JuliaDynamics/DiscreteEvents.jl/docs/src/usage.md

 ```@docs
 𝐶
 setUnit!
-τ
+tau(::Clock)
+@tau(::Clock)
 ```

 ## Events

-Julia expressions and functions can be scheduled on the clock's timeline to be executed later at a given simulation time or under given conditions which may become true during simulation.
-Thereby expressions and functions can be mixed or given in an array or tuple to an event or to a event condition.
+Julia expressions and functions can be scheduled on the clock's timeline to be executed later at a given simulation time or under conditions which may become true during simulation.
+Expressions and functions can be given mixed in an array or tuple to an event or to a event condition.

 ### Expressions and functions as events and conditions